NElyse/PHP_Assignment/README.md

-this is work for NSENGIMANA Elyse
+This is work for NSENGIMANA Elyse